 Last year, I found myself in a difficult situation in my life.
 I came home one day from grocery shopping only to hear my wife complaining about giddiness and nausea at about 11am.
 Moments later, she fell asleep and I continued with lunch, picked my daughter from pre-school and then went to get some meds before coming home.
 When I came home, my wife was still sleeping.
 I didn’t feel like anything was wrong as her legs were still moving and she was able to alter her sleeping position.
 Close to dinner time, I got a text from my mother-in-law asking how her daughter was.
 It was then that I realised that she has been sleeping for way too long.
 This time I went back into the room, and started smacking and shaking her real hard.
 No movement.
 This was when I knew something was amiss.
 I immediately called 995.
 The paramedics took her vitals and told me everything was ok.
 What was happening?
 She was immediately sent to Sengkang GH at about 6pm.
 Due to the COVID restrictions and the Delta variant circulating at that time, I wasn’t able to accompany her to the hospital.

-At about 8pm, I got a call from the ED?(Emergency Department?
-If so, need to spell in full for ED can mean something else in the medical field) physician asking me a few questions about her stress level.
+At about 8pm, I got a call from the Emergency Department physician asking me a few questions about her stress level.
 Since my wife had normal BP and was moving, her initial diagnosis was delusion.
 However, the doctor had no idea why she wouldn’t wake up.
 As such, the doctor ordered a CT Scan to be performed to rule out brain haemorrhage.
 At around 10pm after I have put my daughter to sleep, I received another call from SKH.
 The ED physician told me that they detected an acute frontal intra axial haemorrhage and she needed to be pushed into the OT right away in order to preserve her life.
 My worse fear has happened.
 This can’t be happening.
 I just lost my job a week ago, and now my wife is in hospital, and I have no idea if she would make it out alive.
 Even if she did, would she be able to regain the life she had before?
 Will she be able to walk or talk properly?
 What about my daughter?
 How is she going to school?
 What am I going to tell her about her mum’s condition?
 Would I need to take a pay cut in exchange for a more stable job?
 All the infinite scenarios and possibilities raced through my mind.

 My heart broke when I walked into the ICU room.
 My wife was lying on the bed motionless… but I believed that this was not the end for us.
 If there was one thing I knew from my years as a Christian, is that Jesus never forsakes us and He never gives up when we remain steadfast in our faith.
 I laid my hands on her forehead and prayed.
 I told Jesus: “Lord, I surrender my wife and put her in your hands.
 All things are possible through you.
 I am totally lost right now, show me the way and I’ll follow.”My wife was pushed into the OT at about 11pm, close to 12 hours being in a coma.